hyperledger/fabric-docs-i18n/docs/source/upgrading_your_network_tutorial.rst

   export PEER=peer0.org2.example.com
   export PEER=peer1.org2.example.com

-Upgrading components BYFN does not support - 不支持升级 BYFN 的组件
+Upgrading components BYFN does not support - 升级 BYFN 不支持的组件
 ------------------------------------------

 Although this is the end of our update tutorial, there are other components that